 4. Fashion Journalist

-With the fashion industry expanding in India and abroad, the demand for fashion journalist is also heightening.
+With the fashion industry expanding in India and abroad, the demand for fashion journalists is also heightening.
 A fashion journalist is a person who specializes in the fashion industry and reports and writes news affiliated with this domain.
-He/she can operate either in the broadcast journalism or the print media.
+He/she can operate either in broadcast journalism or the print media.
 This domain has a lot of potential for the future as every individual is relatively more interested in this industry rather than the sports or politics field.

 A fashion journalist may be paid somewhere near Rs.4-5 lakh per year if he/she is really good at it.